 This backpack offers a sufficient amount of comfort for all-day wear, but it's not our favorite.
 The pack is plush and cushioned, offering a nice fit, but unfortunately, it isn't super breathable.
 On a hike in Hawaii, while hiking to test this comfort element, we were sweating with little to no airflow.
 While it's not quite breathable, the material feels super soft against the skin and offers nice feeling there when it is not too hot.

 For fit, the torso on the male's version is a bit longer and better for a regular to tall fit.
 There is a women's specific fit available as well.
 The straps are sewn right into the bag.
-They are constructed of a thinner continuous foam layer that isn't particularly special but fit nicely on the shoulders.
+They feature a thinner continuous foam layer that isn't particularly special but fit nicely on the shoulders.
 They don't constrict or pinch.
 The straps are adjustable, and so is the included sternum strap.
-While it distributes weight well, it'd be better balanced if it included a hip belt, which it does not come with.
+While it distributes weight well, it'd be better balanced if it had a hip belt.

 The large storage compartment was sufficient to pack away shoes, a lunch, and more for a day out to work.